 Bio

 Jenna Ristilä (b.
 1989) is a Finnish pianist.
-She mostly works with singers, but also performs chamber music and solo repertoire.
-Currently Ristilä is doing artistic research at the Sibelius Academy, University of the Arts, Helsinki.
-Her doctoral project focuses on Finnish composing women from the 19th century onwards.
+She works as a salaried doctoral student at the Sibelius Academy of the University of the Arts, Helsinki.
+Her artistic research focuses on Finnish composing women.
+In addition to research, RIstilä works mainly with singers.
 Ristilä is a member of the research association Suoni ry.

 Ristilä would like to thank the Finnish Cultural Foundation, Kone Foundation, the Finnish-Swedish Cultural Foundation, and Arts Promotion Center Finland for their support.